SUMS-StA/SUMS-StA.github.io/_pages/agm.md

 I would like to run for treasurer because I'm organised and enjoyed my first years in SUMS.
 I've had experience working in a bank and can handle budgets very well.

+## Ella Yates

+### Applying for: Social Rep

+Hi, I'm Ella a 4th year integrated masters maths student.
+This past year as social rep I've been part of the organizing and running of many SUMS events and through that have gotten to meet so many great people and make some amazing friends.
+I want to be Vice President to keep cultivating this open community of people enthusiastic about mathematics and to give even more people the opportunity to get involved whether it be to socialise, to learn or to do fun maths.

 ## Carys Williams

 ### Applying for: **First Year Rep, General Committee Member**